top of page

 WHY I SHOOT ON FILM

 I shoot some of my work on film with a Contax 645.
 There’s something about a film image that can never be quite reproduced digitally.
 Film is so forgiving and flattering for skin tones.
 It erases blemishes and focuses on light.
 It has a unique aesthetic quality that speaks to so many of my clients.
 Colours on film are seemingly more subtle and more vibrant at the same time.
 Shadows are deeper, lights are brighter, yet the overall look is somehow infinitely soft.

 ON FILM EVERY SINGLE SHOT IS PRECIOUS

-Through years of me shooting digitally, while fine-tuning my editing process, I always looked to those photographers I admired.
+Through years of me shooting digitally, - while fine-tuning my editing process, I always looked to those photographers I admired.
 And even though I found myself getting closer to the look of their images, a certain magic was missing.
 I kept trying, but I was never really 100% happy with the end result of my digital images.
-Until I realised that all those photographers were shooting on film.
+Until I realized that all those photographers were shooting on film.

 And while a digital memory card can hold thousands of images at a time, on film every single shot is precious.
 When I create an image setting with you during a shoot, I slow down and intentionally craft each image.
 When I look through the camera, I feel the moment, I am focused entirely on you.
 I see every movement and every flicker of emotion.
 And then I press the shutter exactly when it feels right.